mya2h/liqid-code-challenge/README.md

 **React-icons**: Refer to https://react-icons.github.io/react-icons/ for react icons

 **D3.js**: Refer to https://d3js.org/ to understand the concepts of D3.js and https://www.educative.io/blog/d3js-tutorial for more

+**CSS**: Refer to https://developer.mozilla.org/en-US/docs/Web/CSS to understand more on css